simonpedrogonzalez/q-learning-blackjack-moonlanding/README.md

  python .\lunar_lander_play.py --teleop
 ```

-It’s pretty tricky to land smoothly.
+It's a little tricky to land smoothly.
 We will see if we can use RL to learn a policy that is better than you are.

 Provide evidence that your policy learns and improves overtime.
 You don’t have to spend a ton of time tuning hyper parameters or run policy learning for a really long time.
 Don't worry about getting a perfect policy.
 You should see significant improvement over a random policy after a few minutes of training.
 Report the performance of your learned policy versus a random policy.
 Add some code to visualize your policy using the env.render() functionality in Gymnasium.
 How does it do?
 Can it perform better than you can?
 Briefly report on your findings and answer the above questions.